rocknsm/rock-docs/quick_start/support.md

 * Bro will use half of your CPU resources, up to 8 CPUs

 We will continue to add more support information as the userbase grows.

+### Deployment Script

+If you find the deployment is failing, the script can be run with very verbose output.
+This example will write the output to a file for review:
+`DEBUG=1 ./deploy_rock.sh | tee /tmp/deploy_rock.log`